SakshiJagdhane/RTEFA/README.md

 # RTEFA
-Project to take a surveys during meet
+Project to take a live feedback surveys during meet